DarthPerseuss/Cobra-Core/README.md

 # Cobrapy-Core

-The program reads the SBML file and finds the core metabolic network
+The cobrapy_tutor file reads the SBML file (xml format) and finds the core metabolic network of S. pombe.